zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

   end
 ```

-Then the the `route` method add the array [pattern, keys, conditions, block] to the @routes hash which is keyed on the HTTP verb like 'GET', 'POST', 'HEAD' etc, and returns the [pattern, keys, conditions, block] as the result of the `route` method.
+Then the`route` method adds the array [pattern, keys, conditions, block] to the @routes hash which is keyed on the HTTP verb like 'GET', 'POST', 'HEAD' etc, and returns the [pattern, keys, conditions, block] as the result of the `route` method.
 With the same conditions a HEAD route is added.

 Let's see an example of the routes added.